sanketbisne/Git-for-Cloud-engineers/README.md

 ## Below are the Steps for getting started with git and pushing those changes in remote repo.

+Installing Git in Linux

+First step is to open a terminal and install Git by using the below command:

+`sudo apt install git`

+Confirm the git installation by checking for a git version:

+`git --version`

-`To set the author name and email address respectively to be used with your commits.`
+To set the author name and email address respectively to be used with your commits.

-git config --global user.name <username>
+`git config --global user.name "your name"`

-git config --global user.email <email>
+`git config --global user.email "your email"`

+Open your terminal on VM / Linux / or Gitbash

-- `Creating a Directory`
+- Creating a Directory

-   mkdir my-data
+   `mkdir my-data`

-- `Navigating to Directory`
+- Navigating to Directory

-   cd  my-data
+   `cd  my-data`

-- `Initialize the Repository`
+- Initialize the Repository

-   git init
+   `git init`

-- `Create the Sample File`
+- Create the Sample File

-   touch sample.txt
+   `touch sample.txt`

-- `Check the Untracked / Tracked Files`
+- Check the Untracked / Tracked Files

-   git status
+   `git status`

-- `Add the files from your working directory to Staging Area (specific file)`
+- Add the files from your working directory to Staging Area (specific file)

-   git add sample.txt
+   `git add sample.txt`

 OR

-  `Add the files from your working directory to Staging Area(all files)`
+  Add the files from your working directory to Staging Area(all files)

-   git add .
+   `git add .`

-- `Save Changes to Your Local Repository and Capture a Snapshot of staged changes`
+- Save Changes to Your Local Repository and Capture a Snapshot of staged changes

-  git commit -m "Your message here"
+  `git commit -m "Your message here"`

--`To Display the commit value and shows the history of local repository`
+- To Display the commit value and shows the history of local repository

-  git log --oneline --graph
+  `git log --oneline --graph `

--`Now Lets add our remote repo`
+- Now Lets add our remote repo

   Create a Repository in Google Cloud / Gitlab / Github / BitBucket from the below command or for Console.